ITP-xStory/p5js-shaders/docs/getting-started-with-shaders-in-p5.md

 ## Content of a shader.vert file

 First we write some necessary definitions that let your GPU know how to render the shader.
-GL_ES is a shader format.
-The level of precision tells the GPU the level of details in your drawing.
-Higher precision means that you want the rendering to have more details, this might lower your framerate, where lower precision will give you a better framerate.
-Let's go with medium.
+You should not worry too much about this when just starting out with shaders.
+Just include it.

+[GL_ES](https://www.khronos.org/opengles/) is a shader API which is automatically used by your GPU, if you are displaying the shader in a browser or on a mobile platform. #ifdef means "if defined".
+It simply makes a global setting for how precise we want our graphics rendered depending on where we are viewing them.
+So if we are in a browser, they will get the level of precision we define here.
+In this case we are setting all floating point numbers in our code to have "medium" precision.
+This is really important for making smooth color gradients,

+***"Float types are vital in shaders, so the level of precision is crucial.
+Lower precision means faster rendering, but at the cost of quality.
+You can be picky and specify the precision of each variable that uses floating point.
+In the first line (precision mediump float;) we are setting all floats to medium precision.
+But we can choose to set them to low (precision lowp float;) or high (precision highp float;)."
+[The book of shaders](https://thebookofshaders.com/02/)***

 ```glsl